InstructAny2Pix: Flexible Visual Editing via Multimodal Instruction Following: Evaluation

-We also provide quantitative evaluation on a set of manually written multi-modal editing instructions.
-Because no previous methods can perform such a task, we selected a text-only instruction model as our baseline.
-To make it a fair comparison, we manually formatted the style of instruction to that of InstructPix2Pix dataset, most of which are in the format of ``make it X." We report various CLIP-based \cite{radford2021learning} similarity metrics and human evaluation results in \cref{tab:exp1}.
-CLIP$_{\text{dir}}$ measures the agreement between changes in captions and the changes in the image, CLIP$_{\text{im}}$ measures the similarity between the source and targeted images.
+We evaluate the capability of \ours~ on MM-Inst-Test dataset described in \cref{sec:eval_data}.
+Because no previous methods can perform such a task, we selected text-only instruction models as our baseline.
+For fair comparison, we convert all multi-modal instructions to text-only instructions using the captions of referenced audio and image.
+For \ours, we report the performance of using multi-modal prompts and the performance of using text-only prompts.
+We also report results on 1000 randomly selected images from InstructPix2Pix dataset.
+We report quantitative metrics in \cref{tab:exp1}.
+CLIP$_{\text{dir}}$ measures the agreement between changes to captions and changes to images, CLIP$_{\text{im}}$ measures the similarity between the source and targeted images.
 CLIP$_{\text{out}}$ measures the similarity between edited images and targeted captions.
-Our model is able to better follow the instruction, showing higher performance in CLIP$_{\text{dir}}$ and CLIP$_{\text{out}}$.

-We also perform human evaluations.
-We show decisive advantages in human preference.
-We asked reviewers to score the alignment (Does the model follow the instructions?) and generation quality (Does the generated image look good?).
-We outperform InstructPix2Pix on both benchmarks.
-We recognized that SDXL is generally a stronger diffusion model; hence, we compared against an SDXL-based InstructPix2Pix implementation on HuggingFace.
-Despite both being based on SDXL, human evaluators consider our model to generate high-quality samples.
-We provide further discussion in the Discussion section.
+We also conducted human evaluations on both dataset and report the win rate.
+Human evaluators are asked to pick a preferred edit output in a one-to-one comparison between \ours~ and each baseline method.
+For a fair comparison, we use the text-only version of our method.

+The results are shown in \cref{tab:exp1}. \ours~show decisive advantages in human preference and strong performances in quantitative metrics.
+We compare with baseline methods InstructPix2Pix\cite{brooks2023instructpix2pix}, Magicbrush \cite{Zhang2023MagicBrush} and InstructDiffusion \cite{Geng23instructdiff}.
+Notably, we achieve competitive performance on InstructPix2Pix dataset without ever training on such dataset.
+This result showcases the superiority of our data generation pipeline.
+It incorporates a diverse range of instructions and enables our model to generalize to unseen instruction patterns.
+We observe that \ours~ has slightly higher $\text{CLIP}_{\text{im}}$ and $\text{CLIP}_{\text{out}}$ when using only text instructions.
+This may reflect the fact that multi-modal image editing process are affected by multiple reference images, rather than just an input image and a text instruction.